General Program Information

 Web address: https://www.etsu.edu/mcom

-This program’s interdisciplinary approach is built around faculty mentoring providing students the opportunity to build their own unique program around their expected career outcomes.
-Additional collaborative graduate programs can be found in psychology, digital media, art, film, computing, literature and language, and others.
+The program’s interdisciplinary approach is built on a faculty mentoring foundation that provides students the opportunity to build their own unique program regarding their own desired professional outcomes.

 Students enrolled in the Brand and Media Strategy M. A. may enroll in and apply up to 12 hours of the following coursework-MCOM 5080 , RTVF 5100 , RTVF 5100 , and RTVF 5300 -to the Graduate Certificate Program in Film Production.
 Likewise, students enrolled in the Graduate Certificate in Film Production may enroll in and apply up to 12 hours of the certificate to the Brand and Media Strategy M. A.